The best keepsake in Elden Ring

 Elden Ring Ashes of War: Where to find them

-However, we think the best keepsake is the Stonesword Key, since golden seeds become a lot easier to find later on.
+If you're not going for speed, the best keepsake overall is the Stonesword Key.
 These keys stay rare throughout the game.
 Like Pharros Lockstones from Dark Souls 2, you can plug this key into a statue to open a doorway that usually leads to treasure or a secret location.
 There's one such doorway right at the start of the game leading into Elden Ring's Fringefolk Hero's Grave dungeon.
-This is probably the hardest dungeon in Limgrave, with a really tough boss especially if you're trying it at the start of the game.
+This is probably the hardest dungeon in Limgrave, with a really tough boss especially if you're trying it at the start of the game, but it does drop a golden seed.
+Alternatively, there's a stamina talisman locked behind one of these doorways in east Limgrave, so that's another consideration.

 Crimson Amber Medallion